-Lee Wee Yong, a Malaysian, aged 66, is an executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 2 February 2011.
+Lee Wee Yong, a Malaysian, aged 67, is an executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 2 February 2011.

-In addition, Mr. Lee is a director of Gek Poh (Holdings) Sdn Bhd and an executive director of Hap Seng Consolidated Berhad (HSCB) primarily responsible for the financial affairs of HSCB group of companies.
+In addition, Mr. Lee is a director of Gek Poh (Holdings) Sdn Bhd and an executive director of Hap Seng Consolidated Berhad.

 Mr. Lee holds a degree in Bachelor of Commerce and Administration from Victoria University in New Zealand and is a member of the Malaysian Institute of Accountants and Institute of Chartered Accountants of New Zealand.
-He joined Malaysian Mosaics Sdn Bhd (formerly Malaysian Mosaics Berhad) group in 1992, assumed the position of group chief financial officer from 1 March 2003 to 15 December 2005, and was an executive director from 1 March 1999 to 6 March 2007.
+He joined Malaysian Mosaics Sdn Bhd

+(formerly Malaysian Mosaics Berhad) group in 1992, assumed the position of group chief financial officer from 1 March 2003 to 15 December 2005, and was an executive director from 1 March 1999 to 6 March 2007.

 Mr. Lee does not have any family relationship with any director and/or major shareholder nor does he have any conflict of interests with the Company.
-He has not been convicted of any offence in the 10 years.
+He has not been convicted of any offence in the past 10 years.